 I’ve taken to doing a quick history rundown in one of every ten or so RO discussions, so I’m not repeating myself more than Macklemore in a Thrift Shop.
 Wut Wut Wut Wut.

 The Royal Oak is not a new design, its been around since 1972 so a new variant isn’t a first.

 What is a first though, is a flying tourbillon housed in the instantly recognisable flagship case.

 We’ve already seen this automatic movement, calibre 2950, used in AP’s Code 11:59 and, thankfully, it’s now its made its way into a trio of Royal Oaks.

-Rose gold with a smoked grey radiating tapisserie dial, stainless steel with blue radiating tapisserie dial, and this, the titanium variant with a gorgeous slate grey sandblast dial which we’ll get into later.
+Rose gold with a smoked grey radiating tapisserie dial, titanium with blue radiating tapisserie dial, and this, with a gorgeous slate grey sandblast dial which we’ll get into later.

 Quick specs -

 Grade 5 Titanium case and bracelet which is much lighter, comfier, and pricier than stainless steel.

 Grade 5 is titanium alloyed with 6% aluminium and 4% vanadium which increases strength and durability over Grade 2 titanium which is purer but also more susceptible to heat and corrosion.

 Both of these grades are regularly used in titanium watchmaking with 5 appearing more as cost increases.